IP address: IPv6 addresses

 In IPv6, the address size was increased from 32 bits in IPv4 to 128 bits, thus providing up to 2^{128} (approximately 3.403×10^38) addresses.
 This is deemed sufficient for the foreseeable future.

-The intent of the new design was not to provide just a sufficient quantity of addresses, but also redesign routing in the Internet by allowing more efficient aggregation of subnetwork routing prefixes.
+The intent of the new design was not to provide just a sufficient quantity of addresses, but also to redesign routing in the Internet by allowing more efficient aggregation of subnetwork routing prefixes.
 This resulted in slower growth of routing tables in routers.
 The smallest possible individual allocation is a subnet for 2^{64} hosts, which is the square of the size of the entire IPv4 Internet.
 At these levels, actual address utilization ratios will be small on any IPv6 network segment.
-The new design also provides the opportunity to separate the addressing infrastructure of a network segment, i.e. the local administration of the segment's available space, from the addressing prefix used to route traffic to and from external networks.
+The new design also provides the opportunity to separate the addressing infrastructure of a network segment, i.e., the local administration of the segment's available space, from the addressing prefix used to route traffic to and from external networks.
 IPv6 has facilities that automatically change the routing prefix of entire networks, should the global connectivity or the routing policy change, without requiring internal redesign or manual renumbering.

 The large number of IPv6 addresses allows large blocks to be assigned for specific purposes and, where appropriate, to be aggregated for efficient routing.
 With a large address space, there is no need to have complex address conservation methods as used in CIDR.

 All modern desktop and enterprise server operating systems include native support for IPv6, but it is not yet widely deployed in other devices, such as residential networking routers, voice over IP (VoIP) and multimedia equipment, and some networking hardware.